 Adrenal Fatigue Symptoms

-- You feel weak, lacking in energy, exhausted and tired for no apparent reason on a regular basis
+- You feel weak, exhausted, and tired for no apparent reason on a regular basis

 - You have difficulty getting out of bed in the morning, even when you had a reasonable amount of sleep

 - You are slow to bounce back from an illness or stressful situations

 - Cravings for salty food or sweets